Edit Template

 Having police in our parks does not look good and seems to be a rather expensive solution.

-Using the ubiquitously available cameras all over Singapore, image recognition is able to detect persons that could portrait someone smoking.
+Using the ubiquitously available cameras all over Singapore, image recognition is able to detect images that could portray someone smoking.

-After comparing these images with stock images, an action could be triggered like a voice message.
+After comparing these images with stock images, an action could be triggered like a voice message to remind fellow park goes of the non-smoking rule.

 Clustering Helps Identify Mall Customer Archetypes